Kowary: History

 Since 1401 the village belonged to the possessions of the Schaffgotsch family.
 An accord with neighbouring Hirschberg (Jelenia Góra) in 1454 elevated the settlement above the status of a village, it wasn't until 1513 however that Casper Schaffgotsch acquired the municipal law from Bohemian king Vladislaus II against the opposition of Hirschberg.
 Mining flourished until the Thirty Years' War, when the town was destroyed in 1633.
 The main export partner was Poland, with record trade in 1558, it was also famous for its gunsmiths, with Polish king Sigismund II Augustus ordering 2000 gun barrels (later German publications claimed it was only 200).

 After the war veil weaving became more and more important for the town, whereas mining diminished.
 In the early 18th century the town became one of the biggest veil trading places in Silesia with trade relations to Bohemia, Italy, Spain, Russia and North America.

 Schmiedeberg remained in possession of the Schaffgotsch family until 1634.
 In the 16th century the population adopted the Protestant faith.
 Hans Ulrich von Schaffgotsch was arrested as a follower of Albrecht Wallenstein the town came under Imperial custody.
 In 1639 the emperor sold the town to Bohemian count Heřman of Czernin and his family kept Schmiedeberg until Prussian takeover of Silesia.
 After the Peace of Westphalia (1648) the town experienced Counter-Reformation.
 The Protestants could now practice their faith only at the church of peace in Jawor and later in Hirschberg and Kamienna Góra (then Landeshut).

 When Prussia annexed majority of Silesia in 1742, Prussian king Frederick II immediately sold the possessions to the town, which thereby became sovereign.
 Prussian conquering also meant a relief for local Protestants – they received their own church (Bethaus).
 Nevertheless, an economic decline followed.
 Aid by the Prussian king, the settling of Saxon damask weavers, couldn't stop the downturn.
 Only the Industrialisation, beginning around 1850, led to a recovery of the local economy.
-In 1882 the town received a rail connection to Hirschberg, which further strengthened the economy.
-From 1871 to 1945 it was part of Germany, however, in the 19th century the Polish magnate Radziwiłł and Czartoryski families were in possession of the Ciszyca Palace and Park in the northern part of today's Kowary.
+In the 19th century the Polish magnate Radziwiłł and Czartoryski families were in possession of the Ciszyca Palace and Park in the northern part of today's Kowary.
+In 1882 the town received a rail connection to Hirschberg (Jelenia Góra), and then in 1895 to Karpacz, which further strengthened the economy.

-World War II
+During World War II, Nazi Germany operated multiple slave labour camps in the town, including three camps for Polish women at local factories, a camp for Polish men at a local mine, a camp for Jews at a sanatorium, three camps for French POWs and a camp for Italian POWs from the Stalag VIII-A POW camp.
+The town was not destroyed during the war and after the defeat of Germany in 1945, it became again part of Poland.
+The German population fled or was expelled in accordance with the Potsdam Agreement.
+The town was resettled by Poles from the Eastern Borderlands, annexed by the Soviet Union.

-During World War II Poles were used as slave labour by Nazi Germany in local mines.
-There was also a labour camp for Jewish prisoners established in 1943, and labour units for Italian prisoners of war from the Stalag VIII-A POW camp.
-The town was not destroyed during the war and after the defeat of Nazi Germany in 1945, the town became part of Poland.
-The German population fled or was expelled.
-The town was renamed and resettled by Poles from the Eastern Borderlands, annexed by the Soviet Union.
+In 1959, town limits of Kowary were expanded by including the village of Krzaczyna.